vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 Lucifer wanted to be like God, but on his own terms, without the law of God telling him how to do it {% rf 'Isaiah 14:14' %}.
 He wanted to rule and to be worshiped, but his rebellion, which led to war, proved that he did not possess the character needed to rule in a way that would bring a state of rest.
 His disruption of God’s *sabbatismos* immediately disqualified him.

 Persuading a third of God’s angels to rebel against their Maker is no easy task, but Lucifer’s position as a covering cherub would have given him constant access to God and, therefore, credibility due to his supposed familiarity with His character.
 Thus, he would have had great influence over the angels.
-When they heard his proposition that God was not who He said He was, that He did not have their best interests in mind, that He was using His law to restrict their freedom, to prevent them from ascending to a higher state of existence, it is easy to see how his words would have had an affect.
+When they heard his proposition that God was not who He said He was, that He did not have their best interests in mind, that He was using His law to restrict their freedom, to prevent them from ascending to a higher state of existence, it is easy to see how his words would have had an effect.

 Sin was also a new intruder, because Lucifer was the first angel who had opened his heart to it {% rf 'Ezekiel 28:15' %}.
 Few, if any of the angels, suspected how deep of a pit it would become.
 Only God would have known what a great sacrifice it would require of him, and yet, he still chose to create Lucifer.
 Why?
 Because He knew love will always conquer hatred; freedom will always prevail over coercion.
 If genuine love would reign in His kingdom, the freedom to rebel must be extended to all.
 That freedom was worth it, even if it would cost Him everything, because in the end, He would have a universe inoculated against all future rebellion because of His love.